Could Legalizing and Taxing Drugs Lower the Deficit?

 Meg Ford: Could legalized and taxed drugs provide enough revenue to help lower the deficit?

 Paul Solman: Well, any new taxes would lower the deficit.
-Your implicit question, I take it, is: will legalizing these drugs lower the deficit enough to notice.
+Your implicit question, I take it, is: lower it enough to notice.

 It turns out that two years ago, the libertarian Cato Institute did a study that speaks directly to your question: “The Budgetary Impact of Ending Drug Prohibition” by Jeffrey A Miron and Katherine Waldock.
 It can be accessed here.